marycross3/coding-events-demo/README.md

 # Future Improvements
 Be able to edit an event after it has been added.
 Allow tags to be added when an event is created.
+Add a date feature to events.
 Be able to delete categories or edit.
 Be able to filter events by tags.
+Add a Person class to allow users to sign up and save events they are interested in.
+Users will enter a username, password, and their name.
+Each which will be a field.
+Getters and Setters will need to be added for each.
+Person should extend the abstract class.
+Person would have a one-to-many relationship with the Events class
+Optional: add a PersonDetails class to allow users to create a profile.